simple-platform/grasql/docs/architecture.md

    - Fields from the selection sets (tree structure)
    - Fields from filter expressions (where clauses)

-   This extraction process uses a single-pass visitor pattern to efficiently traverse the AST.
+   This extraction process uses a single-pass visitor pattern to efficiently traverse the AST with the `FieldPathExtractor` visitor implementation.

-3. **String Interning**: Field names are interned to optimize memory usage and comparison operations.
-Each unique string is stored only once in a global table, and integer IDs are used throughout the system to reference these strings.
+3. **String Interning**: Field names are interned using the `lasso` crate to optimize memory usage and comparison operations.
+Each unique string is stored only once in a global table, and integer IDs (`SymbolId`) are used throughout the system to reference these strings.

-4. **Deduplication**: Field paths are stored in a HashSet to automatically eliminate duplicates, ensuring each field path is only resolved once.
+4. **Deduplication**: Field paths are stored in a `HashSet` to automatically eliminate duplicates, ensuring each field path is only resolved once.

-5. **Cache Management**: The parsed query is stored in a thread-safe cache using xxHash (an extremely fast hashing algorithm) for query ID generation.
-This enables efficient reuse of the parsed AST in Phase 3.
+5. **Cache Management**: The parsed query is stored in a thread-safe cache using xxHash3 (an extremely fast hashing algorithm) for query ID generation.
+The `moka` crate provides efficient caching with automatic TTL and LRU eviction.

-6. **Memory Optimization**: Several techniques are used to minimize memory usage:
+6. **Memory Optimization**: Several techniques are implemented to minimize memory usage:

-   - SmallVec for field paths that are typically short (<8 elements)
+   - `SmallVec<[SymbolId; 8]>` for field paths to avoid heap allocations for typical paths (less than 8 segments deep)
    - Arena allocation for AST nodes
    - Structural sharing for common path prefixes
    - Minimal data structures crossing the NIF boundary

 7. **NIF Interface**: The parser returns a minimal resolution request to Elixir, containing only the field names and unique field paths that need resolution.
 This minimizes data transfer across the NIF boundary.

+8. **Performance Tuning**: All performance-critical functions are marked with `#[inline(always)]`, eliminating function call overhead in performance-sensitive code paths.

 The output of Phase 1 includes:

 - A query ID that can be used to retrieve the cached AST in Phase 3
 - A minimal resolution request containing only the field names and paths that need to be resolved

-#### Phase 2: Schema Resolution
+#### Phase 2: Schema Resolution (IN PROGRESS)

 - Elixir code processes the resolution request using user-implemented resolvers
 - Resolver maps GraphQL fields to database tables and relationships
 - Resolver adds fully qualified table names, join conditions, etc.
 - Outputs: Resolved Information

+The framework for Schema Resolution is defined with the `GraSQL.SchemaResolver` behavior, but the execution logic is currently in development.

-#### Phase 3: SQL Generation
+#### Phase 3: SQL Generation (PLANNED)

-- Elixir calls back to the SQL Compiler NIF with the query ID, resolved information, and variables
+- Elixir will call back to the SQL Compiler NIF with the query ID, resolved information, and variables
-- Compiler retrieves the cached parsed query using the query ID
+- Compiler will retrieve the cached parsed query using the query ID
-- Compiler builds a complete QST using the parsed query and resolved information
+- Compiler will build a complete QST using the parsed query and resolved information
-- Compiler generates optimized PostgreSQL SQL with parameterized queries
+- Compiler will generate optimized PostgreSQL SQL with parameterized queries
-- Compiler removes the parsed query from the cache to free memory
+- Compiler will remove the parsed query from the cache to free memory
 - Outputs: SQL string + parameters

 This approach eliminates the need to parse the GraphQL query twice, significantly improving performance for complex queries.